uob-itservices/as-business-systems-standards/style_guides/pl_sql_naming_conventions.md

 6. Any abbreviations used must be widely known and accepted.
 7. Never use keywords as names.
 A list of keywords may be found in the dictionary view v$reserved_words.
 8. Avoid adding redundant or meaningless prefixes and suffixes to identifiers.
 Example: create table emp_table.
 9. Always use the same names for elements with the same meaning.
+For example, if a database function declares three variables that contain module data a good example of variable names would be l_module_code, l_module_crn, l_module_overall_mark.
+A bad example would be l_module_code, l_crn_mod, l_md_ovrll_mark.